 SUMMER HUMAN RIGHTS INSTITUTE

-Offered each July in Strasbourg, France, Trinity’s Summer Human Rights Program is an advanced course in international and comparative human rights law.
-As a participant, you will examine contemporary human rights issues at L’Institut International des Droits de l’Homme (International Institute of Human Rights) each morning and afternoon, followed by a discussion of those issues from a Christian perspective with Trinity professors.
+Trinity’s annual Summer Human Rights Program is an advanced course in international and comparative human rights law.
+The 2018 program kicks off with one week in The Hague, Netherlands, home to the International Criminal Court and the Palace of Justice.
+From there, you’ll travel to Strasbourg, France to participate in the 49th summer session in International Human Rights Law at the L’Institut International des Droits de l’Homme (International Institute of Human Rights).
+As a participant, you will examine contemporary human rights issues each morning and afternoon, followed by a discussion of those issues from a Christian perspective with Trinity professors.
 Your lessons will be taught by leading academics and practitioners from around the world, and your classmates will hail from more than 80 countries.
 The Summer Human Rights Program provides an unparalleled opportunity to learn about international human rights in the heart of European democracy.

-Visits to sites that contribute to the modern view of European human rights, such as Natzweiler-Struthof Concentration Camp and the European Court of Human Rights are included in the cost of the trip.
+Visits to sites that contribute to the modern view of European human rights are included in the cost of the trip.
 Outside of class, you can explore the beautiful Alsace region and surrounding areas.
 Paris, Zurich, and Munich are less than four hours from Strasbourg by train, and other European destinations are a short flight away.

 L’Institut International des Droits de l’Homme, founded in 1969 by Nobel Peace Prize recipient René Cassin, is an association that works for the promotion and protection of human rights through research and training.
 The institute seeks to ensure the application of international human rights law, contribute to the establishment of democratic regimes worldwide, identify practices and policies that strengthen the protection of human rights, and train prevention techniques of human rights violations.